jacobvarner/hoops-jacobvarner/_posts/2020-9-16-the-best-basketball-recruiters-in-the-sec-for-the-modern-recruiting-era.md

 **Johnny Jones**

-In my opinion (and I'd think many others would agree) Johnny Jones was a pretty big failure overall at LSU, but he still managed to bring in some top talent in his five season, including top ranked prospect Ben Simmons in 2015.
+In my opinion (and I'd think many others would agree) Johnny Jones was a pretty big failure overall at LSU, but he still managed to bring in some top talent in his five seasons, including top-ranked prospect Ben Simmons in 2015.

-In just five years in Baton Rouge, Jones brought in three 5-star recruits and four 4-star recruits with an average recruit clasification of 3.526 (8th).
+In just five years in Baton Rouge, Jones brought in three 5-star recruits and four 4-star recruits with an average recruit classification of 3.526 (8th).

 {% include ad-content.html %}